See who has been before the courts

 MOTORING

-Christopher Campbell, 32, of Ashcroft Road, Gainsborough.
-Driving a car when the windscreen obscured the vision of the driver.
-Fined £220, £22 victim surcharge and £85 costs.

-Liam Malone, 36, of Macaulay Drive, Lincoln.
+Stuart Wakerley, 32, of Hewson Street, Lincoln.
+Speeding.
+Fined £100, £30 victim surcharge, £85 costs and licence endorsed with three points.

+James Brewin, 21, of Willow Tree Close, Lincoln.
 Driving without an insurance policy.
+Fined £660, £66 victim surcharge, £85 costs and disqualified for six months.

-Fined £660, £66 victim surcharge, £85 costs and licence endorsed with six points.
+Robert Marr, 36, of Fiskerton Drive, Lincoln.
+Driving while using a hand held mobile phone.
+Fined £130, £20 victim surcharge, £85 costs and licence endorsed with three points.

+Anthony Skayman, 28, of Gordon Street, Gainsborough.
+Driving without an insurance policy.
+Fined £120, £20 victim surcharge, £85 costs and disqualified for six months.